Xaegir/temp-website/xaegir/content/english/aevetar.md

 +++
 description = "This is the next phase of our NFT project.
-We are giving the user the ability to customize their NFTs and use them in the metaverse as an interoperable and personalised Avatar." layout = "aevetar" page_header_image = "images/background/aevetar.jpg" title = "Aevetar"
+We are giving the user the ability to customize their NFTs and use them in the metaverse as an interoperable and personalised avatar." layout = "aevetar" page_header_image = "images/background/aevetar.jpg" title = "Aevetar"